UMM-CSci-Systems/Log-processing/README.md

 information but, sadly, most of it is ignored, in part because of the huge quantity generated.
-A common way of (partially) dealing with this mass of data is to write scripts that sift through the logs looking for particular patterns and/or summarizing behaviors of interest.
-(This idea of using log analysis for this lab was suggested by John Wagener, a UMM CSci alum who does this kind of processing in his work in security analysis.)
+A common way of (partially) dealing with this mass of data is to write scripts that sift through the logs looking for particular patterns and/or summarizing behaviors of interest in something like a dashboard.
+(This idea of using log analysis for this lab was suggested by John Wagener, a UMM CSci alum was doing this kind of processing in his work in security analysis.)

-In this lab we will be given a number of (old, from 2011) `secure` log files from several of the lab machines.
+In this lab we will be given a number of (old, from 2011) log files from several of the lab machines.
 Our lab uses Fedora Linux and, at the time, essentially anything to do with authentication was stored in `/var/log/secure`.
 Debian systems used a different, but similar file named `auth.log` and newer Linux systems using `systemd` require